top of page

 • Recycling water from the water play to water plants outside

 We recognise that working together in partnership with parents, carers and the wider community is essential in promoting environmental sustainability.
+The EYFS states: children learn and develop well in enabling environments…and through strong partnerships between practitioners and parents and/or carers” (EYFS Statutory Framework).
 By sharing ideas, information and good practice, we aim to create a consistent approach between home and nursery that supports children’s understanding and care for the environment.

 bottom of page